 An overview of the protocol is presented in Figure 1.

-Surgical implantation of catheters in a femoral vein and artery for administration of the tracer and collection of timed arterial blood samples, respectively.
-Surgery requires about 1 hr to complete and should be completed at least 22 hr prior to administration of the tracer.
+Surgically implant catheters in a femoral vein and artery for administration of the tracer and collection of timed arterial blood samples, respectively.
+Complete surgery at least 22 h prior to administration of the tracer.
+Surgery requires about 1 h to complete.

-Materials include: sterile surgical instruments (surgical scissors, micro-scissors, forceps, three surgical skin hooks), equipment for isoflurane anesthesia (isoflurane vaporizer, active gas scavenger, sealed anesthesia chamber, anesthesia nose cone), sterile surgery stage, fur clippers, 70% ethanol, sterile gauze, surgical tape, commercial hand warmers, surgical microscope, sterile 0.9% sodium chloride (saline), sterile heparin 100 USP units/mL in 0.9% sodium chloride (heparinized saline), five 20-cm strips of 6-0 absorbable suture, 25-cm strands of PE-8 and PE-10 polyethylene catheters with one end cut at 45o, 1 cc syringes, 32 gauge needle, 15-20 cm hollow stainless steel rod (2.5 mm inside diameter, 3 mm outside diameter), and an animal enclosure with swivel appendage setup (30 cm spring tether with button, swivel, swivel mount and arm, 20 X 13 cm clear cylindrical container).
+Gather necessary materials: sterile surgical instruments (surgical scissors, micro-scissors, forceps, three surgical skin hooks), equipment for isoflurane anesthesia (isoflurane vaporizer, active gas scavenger, sealed anesthesia chamber, anesthesia nose cone), sterile surgery stage, fur clippers, 70% ethanol, betadine, sterile gauze, surgical tape, commercial hand warmers, surgical microscope, sterile 0.9% sodium chloride (saline), sterile heparin 100 USP units/mL in 0.9% sodium chloride (heparinized saline), sterile five 20-cm strips of 6-0 absorbable suture, sterile 25-cm strands of PE-8 and PE-10 polyethylene catheters with one end cut at 45o, sterile 1 cc syringes, sterile 32 gauge needles, cautery equipment, sterile 15-20 cm hollow stainless steel rod (2.5 mm inside diameter, 3 mm outside diameter), local anesthetics, and an animal enclosure with swivel appendage setup (30 cm spring tether with button, swivel, swivel mount and arm, 20 X 13 cm clear cylindrical container).

-Preparation of animal for surgery.
+Prepare animal for surgery.

+Assure that proper aseptic and sterile techniques are used as required by your institution.

 Weigh the animal.
+The animal must be at least 25 g for successful surgery.

 Place the animal inside a sealed plexiglass chamber and connect the chamber to the isoflurane anesthesia apparatus.
 Set flow rate to 2.5 L/min for males and 3.0 L/min for females of 1.5% isoflurane in O2.
 After roughly 2 min, ensure the mouse is appropriately sedated by lack of a withdrawal reflex with a toe pinch.

 Once sedated, remove the mouse from the chamber and lay it in a prone position with its face inside the anesthesia nose cone.
-The nose cone should be set up to receive gas from the vaporizer and to return gas to the gas scavenger.
+Set up nose cone to receive gas from the vaporizer and to return gas to the gas scavenger.
 The scavenger will capture isoflurane in a charcoal filter.

 Use clippers to shave fur between the shoulder blades.
-Wipe off excess fur with 70% ethanol and gauze.
+Make sure to properly sterilize the shaved region, alternating three times between betadine and ethanol scrubs.

 Flip the mouse over into a supine position keeping the face in the nose cone.
 Tape down the left leg onto the surgery stage and use clippers to shave fur from the left inner thigh to the upper left abdomen.
-Wipe off excess fur with 70% ethanol and gauze.
+Make sure to properly sterilize the shaved region, alternating three times between betadine and ethanol scrubs.

 Slide an activated commercially available handwarmer, wrapped in gauze, under the mouse.
 Tape down the right leg onto the surgery stage.

-Catheter insertion into the left femoral vein.
+Insert catheter into the left femoral vein.

 With the aid of a surgical microscope, use surgical scissors to make a 1 cm incision from the upper medial portion of the left thigh rostrally towards the midline, revealing the femoral artery and vein.

-Retract loose skin with surgical skin hooks above and on either side of the incision.
-Secure the skin hooks by taping them to the surgery stage.
+Retract loose skin with surgical skin hooks to further expose the vesicles.

 Apply sterile 0.9% sodium chloride to exposed area to maintain adequate moisture.